bunsanweb/hashnet/doc/design.md

 The "site" itself has its own key pair called `sitekey` which functions are same as `me`.
 It is for systems to validating "site" URLs itself from others.

+At next section, `hub` checks whether the site is valid.
+The validity is signed with the `sitekey` to the `hub` requested URL: as its "HOST" header in HTTP requests.

+The hash id of `sitekey`s become the identity of the "site"s.
+IP address an domain name would be multiple to the "site" web server, but its sitekey stays single.

 ## `hub`

 For shared "from" network, handling the shared events to `hashnet` calls `hub`.